abarker/typped/doc/sphinx_docs/calculator_example.rst

 two-place version takes an extra argument giving the base, like in the Python math library (which uses a default argument).
 The default base is e.

 At this point we have a working calculator.
-The calculator can run just using the language defined so far.
-The next functions just add extra features.
+The code up to here can be run to do basic operations.
+The next group of functions just add extra features to the calculator.

-The previous function defined all the usual functions, but it did not define the juxtaposition operator.
+The previous function defined all the usual arithmetic functions, but it did not define the juxtaposition operator.
 This function defines the juxtaposition operator as a synonym for multiplication.

 .. code-block:: python